-Headache & Migraine Treatment
+Headache & Migraine Treatment in Logan, Utah

-Doctors and other health professionals consider most headaches painful, annoying, or even transiently debilitating to a patient, but they cause little risk.
-Most people suffering from a headache can feel better by simple measures like making a lifestyle change, eating a healthier diet, learning meditation or relaxation methods, and/or taking medication.
+Doctors and other health professionals consider most headaches painful, annoying, or even debilitating to a patient.
+However, they cause little risk.
+Most people suffering from a headache can feel better by making a lifestyle change, eating a healthier diet, learning meditation or relaxation methods, and/or taking medication.

 Migraines are different from other headaches because they can cause symptoms that include nausea or vomiting, sensitivity to light or sound, and they often get worse with slight physical exertion.

-Migraine headaches are severe headaches that usually occur with other symptoms, such as vision changes or nausea.
+Migraines are severe headaches that usually occur with other symptoms, such as vision changes or nausea.
 The pain may be throbbing, pounding, or pulsating.
 It tends to begin on one side of your head, although it may spread to both sides.